exercism/javascript/exercises/concept/high-score-board/.meta/design.md

 - `new Object()` / `Object.create`
 - Symbols as keys (should be covered in a separate concept)
 - JSON (should be covered in a separate concept)
+- "pass by reference" (will be introduced in the `functions` concept)
+- optional chaining (will be introduced in the `null-undefined` concept)

 ## Concepts